-(9) Employees.
-Employees required to wear a respirator will:
+(10) Employees.
+Employees assigned respirators will:

-(a) Obtain the respiratory protection equipment determined by the NBHC periodic industrial hygiene survey, and inspect, use and maintain per the instructions and training received.
+(a) Obtain the respiratory protection equipment identified by the NMRTU periodic IH survey, and inspect, use, and maintain it per the instructions and training provided.

 (b) Wear a respirator only for which they were medically qualified, fit tested, and trained.
 Fit testing protocols will be those listed in reference (a) and conducted: